 Training is designed to prepare students for employment in a legal office environment.
-Students may earn more than one certificate and are required to earn grades of "C" all courses.
+Additional general education units are required for the AS degree.
+Students may earn more than one certificate along with the Associate in Science degree and are required to earn grades of "C" or better in all courses.